 - Correctly complete Form 8843 and Forms 1040NR and 1040NR-EZ

 The course is designed as a stand-alone training resource.
-It can also be used in conjunction with the Basic, Intermediate and Advanced VITA/TCE course content using Link and Learn Taxes online.
+It can also be used in conjunction with the Basic and Advanced VITA/TCE course content using Link and Learn Taxes online.

 Additional resources for this course are listed below and available through an IRS-SPEC tax consultant or on the IRS Forms & Instructions page.

 - Publication 4011, Foreign Students and Scholars Resource Guide